CSCfi/HPCS/README.md

 #### Docker-compose

-:warning: This method is not the officially supporter method for HPCS Server
+:warning: This method is not the officially supported method for HPCS Server and merely intended for testing purposes.

 Pull server's image using Docker pull :